-Capital assets, which include land, buildings and improvements, furniture and equipment, are reported in the governmental activities column in the government-wide financial statements.
+Capital assets, which include land and land improvements and equipment, are reported in the governmental activities column in the government-wide financial statements.
 Capital assets are valued at historical cost.
-Those with a cost of \$5,000 or more and a useful life of more than one year are capitalized.
+Those with a cost of \$1,000 or more and a useful life of more than one year are capitalized.
 Depreciation of all exhaustible fixed assets is recorded as an allocated expense in the statement of activities, with accumulated depreciation reflected in the statement of net position.
 Depreciation is provided over the assets' estimated useful lives using the straight-line method of depreciation.
-The estimated useful life of the Commission's assets range from 20-40 years.
+The estimated useful life of the Authority's equipment is five years.